-September is one of our favourite months to travel in.
+September is one of our favorite months to travel in.
 The summer heat has died down (as have the crowds) and various parts of the world spring to life.
 From immersing yourself in the unique cultural traditions across the globe to spotting an array of enchanting wildlife, scroll through to discover our top ten destinations that make for a perfect September escape.
 And if you feel inspired, check out our top itineraries below or get in touch to start planning your trip.

 CANADA: FOR THE FALL COLOURS & INCREDIBLE LANDSCAPES